nevergofull/Voat2-dev/voat-Dev/README.md

 - fuck ads.  the sidebar pic is a way to allow users to be creative and donate.
 - deterministically scaling voting quota da fuq does this mean? in voat2 votes curate, but don't censor.
 - limited voting (new users need to gain a certain amount of points before they are able to vote without restrictions) *TO BE REMOVED*
-- limited number of owned/moderated subs per user (10)
+- limited number of owned/moderated subs per user (10) TO BE CHANGED to 10 O mod and 10 non-O mod positions per user.
 - Voat2 has increased focus on privacy.
 It enables users to delete their account by automatically overwriting every comment and every submission the user has made with a string "deleted", before proceeding to remove the user account from user credentials database.
 - built-in night mode
 - subverse set system similar to the one used on Google News.  fuck google; community discussion to keep or remove.